wmvanvliet/gizmo/README.md

 ## Exercise 9: Document your function using numpydoc
-Add a docstring to the `multiplication_table` function.
+Add a docstring to the `generate_fibonacci_sequence` function.
 Use the "numpydoc" style for this documentation.
 The documentation should contain:

  1. Short summary: a one-line description of what the function does.